Shou/Tombot/README.md

 ======

 This is the successor to [KawaiiBot-hs](https://github.com/Shou-/KawaiiBot-hs).
-Tombot, a mix of "tomboy" and "bot", is an IRC bot that does useless things, such as grabbing information about anime and manga, having its own small composable language and much more.
+Tombot is an IRC bot that does useless things, such as grabbing information about anime and manga, having its own small composable language and much more.